Lazyuki/rollup-plugin-rename-node-modules/README.md

 };
 ```

 It takes a string and will rename files and mentions of `node_module` to the provided string.
 By default it's `external`.
+Since v1.3.0, you can also pass in a function that takes a `string` and returns a `string`.

-It has optional second parameter `sourceMap` which defaults to `true` and can disable source map generation:
+It has an optional second parameter `sourceMap` which defaults to `true` and can disable source map generation:

 ```js
 plugins: [renameNodeModules("ext", false)]